 POLI 4043 American Foreign Policy

-Course Syllabus Spring 2016
+Course Syllabus Spring 2021

-Instructor: Joe Clare Office Location: 206 Stubbs Hall Office Phone: 578-2551 E-mail: jclare@lsu.edu Classroom: 229 Tureaud Hall Class Hours: T, TH 9:00-10:20 Office Hours: T/TH 10:30-11:30 and by appointment
+Instructor: Joe Clare Office Location: 206 Stubbs Hall Office Phone: 578-2551 E-mail: jclare@lsu.edu

+Classroom: On-line Class Hours: On-line Office Hours: By appointment via Zoom

 Course description

 This seminar is designed to introduce students to the historical and contemporary issues related to U.S. foreign policy.
 We will first review the history of American foreign policy in the 20th century with an emphasis on national security issues.
 Then the course will proceed with an indepth coverage of major groups and institutions involved in formulating American foreign policy.
 The particular focus will be on the roles of the presidency, Congress, executive branch (e.g., State Department), interest groups, mass media, and public opinion.

 Required readings

 There is no required textbook for this course.
 The required readings are articles and book chapters that are available as PDF files available on Moodle.

 Course requirements

-The final grade in this course will be based on four main components: (1) two in-class examinations, (2) one project and its presentation, (3) four in-class quizzes, and (4) class participation.
+The final grade in this course will be based on three main components: (1) two online examinations, (2) four online quizzes, and (3) class participation.

 Summary of the grade components: